Can I use a coupon code in addition to my rewards?

-This torch is pressure regulated so it can be used inverted.
-It ignites with the touch a button and goes off when you release it, or if you happen to drop it.
+This torch is pressure regulated so that you consistent flame even when tilted or inverted.
+It ignites with the touch a button and goes off when you release it or if you happen to drop it.
 It features an adjustable flame and has a “continuous flame lock” feature for when you’re doing larger pieces.
-It also has a lifetime warranty.

 Our resin is heat resistant to 500°.
 In order to penetrate the surface quickly, you need short bursts of high heat.
 Propane burns hotter than butane.
 Although some get by with a culinary torch, if you have a problem with bubbles you’ll need propane.
 By applying less heat (butane/heat gun) for a longer time trying to reach the bubbles, you could scorch the resin.
 And because you’re getting it too hot it can also get thin or wavy and you still won’t reach the bubbles.
 Then you won’t have that beautiful glass like finish!

 We’ve tried using other gas and other torches but this combination works best with our resin in our opinion.

 The Culture cast is a softer resin and a thicker resin, it cures to the touch in 24 hours and can be poured to depths up to 2 inches.
 Culture Cast is good to use if adding glitter or mica, because of it’s thicker viscosity the media will stay suspended in the resin.
 If using for coasters we recommend coating with Artist resin for a hard protective shell.